rohanaurora/XContainers/README.md

 A convenience constructor is a method that performs allocations and initialization in one step and returns an instance.

->XContainers provides you implementation of Shipping Address container - `ShippingInfo` that can be used in your static library or iOS app.
+>XContainers provides you implementation of Shipping Address and Credit Card Information container that can be used directly in your Xcode project.

 #### Usage